jakub-klapka/responsible-wp-framework/readme.md

 When you need those functions, you will call `lumi_template('ClassName')` first, which will return reference to the class.
 You can than call functions as needed.
 The example in the source code will probably explain it better than I can.

+Classes
+---
+Probably only pure-php-way thing in this framework are Classes.
+They are used in very standard php way and are loaded automatically, when needed.
+Checkout example in Layout.frontend.

+All classes are stored in `core/classes` directory in files named as `ClassName.class.php`.
+All classes are in namespace `Lumi\Classes`.
+Don't forget to prefix your instanciation with correct namespace or use `use` keyword as in exapmle.

 lumi array
 ---